Burndown Chart,

 What's a hockey-stick burndown?

 The line stays flat or close to flat through most of the sprint, then drops sharply on the last 1-2 days.
 Usually means several large stories all completed at once, often with rushed reviews.
-The pattern correlates with sprint commitment too aggressive for the team's size, or stories not split small enough.
+The pattern correlates with sprint commitment too aggressive for the team's size, or stories not split small enough; try the Story Splitter on the largest one.

 Should I use story points or hours?

 Story points.
 Hours-based burndown drifts because engineers don't reliably log hours, and hours don't account for story-size relativity.
 Points-based burndown is what most healthy teams use.
-(See story points vs hours.)
+(See how the major estimation techniques compare.)

 Why does my burndown go up some days?